Agoric/agoric-sdk/packages/SwingSet/docs/run-policy.md

 ## Typical Run Policies

-A basic policy might simply limit the block to 100 cranks and two vat creations:
+A basic policy might simply limit the block to 100 cranks with deliveries and two vat creations:

 ```js
 function make100CrankPolicy() {